Erudika/scoold/README.md

 ```
 para.host_url = "https://your.scoold.url"
 ```
-This is required for authentication requests, which will be redirected back to that address.
+This is required for authentication requests to be redirected back to the origin.

 ## Customizing the UI